NixOS/nixos-weekly/content/2018/03-a-tree-with-strong-roots.rst

 - `Haskell developer experience in NixOS`_ by Roman Kuznetsov

+- `XMonad and Taffybar on NixOS using Stack`_ by Dennis Gosnell

 .. _`Deploying systems with circular dependencies using Disnix`: http://sandervanderburg.blogspot.com/2018/02/deploying-systems-with-circular.html
 .. _`Haskell developer experience in NixOS`: http://www.kuznero.com/posts/nixos/haskell-devexp-in-nixos.html
+.. _`XMonad and Taffybar on NixOS using Stack`: https://functor.tokyo/blog/2018-02-16-setup-xmonad-on-nixos

 .. -----------------------------------------------------------------------------
 ..
 Tooling - List of useful tools (or their updates)